PosnicAntoine/TIA_Master2_ARProject/README.md

 ### Prerequisites:

-* [Printout of standard vuforia Image Targets](https://library.vuforia.com/content/dam/vuforia-library/docs/target_samples/unity/mars_target_images.pdf), these images are used as anchor for the game elements.
+* [Printout of standard vuforia Image Targets](https://library.vuforia.com/content/dam/vuforia-library/docs/target_samples/unity/mars_target_images.pdf), these images are used as anchor for the game elements and virtual buttons (eg they are crucial).
 * [A webcam and/or Android device](https://youtu.be/ryoKpCgtwQo?t=12), for capturing Vuforia Image Targets.

 #